 - Mothering Heights #10

-So what if you want to help your reader move on to different books in addition to Dog Man?
+So what if you want to help your reader move on to different books besides Dog Man?

 How about other books that are just as entertaining and fun as Dog Man?
 Books with craziness, humor, illustrations, and adventure?